“ Think global, act local. Everyone can contribute, everything starts from the home, you can link it to everyone. ”

 -Deputy Geography Teacher at Enfield Grammar School, Enfield Town.

 I cycle from Waltham Cross to Enfield Town five days a week.
 I do not care if there is a storm, whether it is windy or raining.
 I also cycle between the upper and lower school.
 It makes me feel energetic, young and fresh.
 I think it’s a routine now, a great form of exercise; to burn calories.

-I grew up in a village on a farm in Malaysia, I would play in the rain forest and Mother Nature intrigued me.
-Later I became interested in geography at university.
-I was more focused on biogeography caring about the environment, my thesis was about conservation.
+I grew up in a village on a farm in Malaysia.
+I would play in the rain forest and Mother Nature intrigued me.
+Later, I became in geography at university.
+I was more focused on biogeography caring about the environment.
+My these was about conservation.
 Then I got a scholarship in Sweden, to study sustainable communities.
 We studied changing urban environments, we investigated how traffic and congestion could change in London.